rafid29mehda/All-About-ECG/Denoising Techniques/Filtering-based denoising techniques/README.md

   - **Sharp Features**: Use when preserving QRS complexes is critical.
   - **Moderate Noise**: Choose for ECGs with muscle noise or small artifacts.
   - **Short Recordings**: Effective for short ECGs from wearables.
-  - **Smooth Transitions**: Select when you need smooth P and T waves without distortion.
+  - **Smooth Transitions**: Select when we need smooth P and T waves without distortion.
   - **Real-Time Processing**: Good for fast, lightweight applications.

 **Key Points for Beginners:**